jarviscanada/jarvis_data_eng_zaied/core_java/grep/README.md

  We often need to search for a pattern in a text file in various tasks.
 It is a cumbersome job to do this manually.
  Automating the procedure will spare us some manual labour and save our precious time.
 In this app, we aim to automate this task.
-Formally, this app will traverse a directory tree rooted from the root given by user and will search for a pattern given by user and output save the matched lines in a file.
+Formally, this app will traverse a directory tree rooted from the root given by user and will search for a pattern given by user and output the matched lines in a file.
 We can do the same manually in grep using following command:
  ````
  grep search_string file_path